jrepp/vec/README.md

 ## `vec_reserve(v, n)`
 Reserves capacity for at least `n` elements in the given vector;  if `n` is less than the current capacity then `vec_reserve()` does nothing.
-Returns 0 if the operation was successful, otherwise -1 is returned and the vector remains unchanged.
+Returns 0 if the operation was successful, otherwise, -1 is returned and the vector remains unchanged.